Freitag, 28. März 2008

 The main problems, besides the massive infrastructure obstacles, are floods, making in nearly impossible for the people to return to their homes and having lost most of their possessions.

 Our meeting with CRM was at the beginning more successful as they could provide us with figures of people in need in the different areas.
-According to those figures we calculated the rations needed for a 15 days project with a general food distribution and Food for Work activities.

 Our office is now even more active and lively and I belief that it is one of WFP’s major strength to react appropriately to emergencies like cyclone Ivan.